shashankms9/HPC-V2/Exercise1-Deploy-the-Azure-HPC-OnDemand-Platform-environment.md

     ![alt](image/EX1-Task5-Step2a.png)

-3. select the resource group you have created with the name `azhop_quickstart`.
+3. Select the resource group you have created with the name `azhop_quickstart`.

     ![alt](image/EX1-Task5-Step2b.png)